msantos/erlang-libvirt/README.md

 <https://github.com/msantos/erlang-libvirt-remote>

-This version uses the libvirtd remote procotol over a Unix socket.
+This version uses the (unsupported) libvirtd remote procotol over a Unix socket.

 ## WARNING

-    The libvirt API is not safe.
-It is huge, inconsistent and error prone.
+    The libvirt API is massive, inconsistent and error prone.
+So consider this language binding to be incomplete, buggy and full of unexpected surprises.

-    The current implementation calls all libvirt functions in a thread so the Erlang VM will not block.
+    The current implementation calls all libvirt functions in a thread so that the Erlang VM will not block.
 If libvirt blocks, the caller will receive an error immediately ({error, eagain}).
 This means only one call from a single Erlang VM into libvirt can be running at any time.